oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6803_size/17_mm_id_26_mm_od_5_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6803 Size 17 mm Id 26 mm Od 5 mm Depth
+# Hardware Bearing 6800 Series 6803 Size 17 mm ID 26 mm OD 5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base